fastforwardlabs/mdff15-meta-learning-report/src/03-solving-the-problem.md

 approaches that try to eliminate the need to learn an entire network.^[[One-shot Learning with Memory-Augmented Neural Networks](https://link.springer.com/chapter/10.1007/978-1-4615-5529-2_1)]

 Metric-based approaches usually employ non-parametric techniques (for example, *k*-nearest neighbors) for learning.
 The core idea is to learn a feature representation (e.g., learning an embedding network that transforms raw inputs into a representation which allows similarity comparison between the support set and the query set).
 Thus, performance depends on the chosen similarity metric (like cosine similarity or euclidean distance).

 Finally, optimization-based approaches treat the adaptation part of the process as an optimization problem.
-This article mainly focuses on one of the well-known approaches in this category, but before we delve into it, let’s look at how optimization-based learning actually works.
+This report mainly focuses on one of the well-known approaches in this category, but before we delve into it, let’s look at how optimization-based learning actually works.

 During training, we iterate over datasets of episodes.
 In meta-training, we start with the first episode, and the meta-learner takes the training
 (support) set and produces a learner (or a model) that will take as input the test (query) set and make predictions on it.
 The meta-learning objective is based on a loss (for example, cross-entropy) that is derived from the test or query set examples and will backpropagate through these errors.
-The parameters of the meta-learner (that is, meta-parameters) are then updated based on these errors to optimize the loss.^[Note that this differs from a conventional supervised learning set up, in which the objective is based on a loss derived only from the training set, and, of course, there is no support or query set!]
+The parameters of the meta-learner (that is, meta-parameters) are then updated based on these errors to optimize the loss.^[Note that this differs from a conventional supervised learning set-up, in which the objective is based on a loss derived only from the training set, and, of course, there is no support or query set!]

 In the next step, we look at the next episode, train on the support set examples, make predictions on the query set, update meta-parameters, and